ArchiScript/TOXIN/README.md

 &#13;
 **Pagination:**

-The Pagination class is based on [pagination.js](https://pagination.js.org/) and developed with additional built in functionality of datafetching and filtering.
+The Pagination class is based on [pagination.js](https://pagination.js.org/) and developed with additional built-in functionality for datafetching and filtering.
-To make an instance of the Pagination class it has to be imported
+To make an instance of the Pagination class, it has to be imported.